-Proceeding north, you can visit the Land of Genesis where you can meet Biblical characters who will lead you through the hills on top of camels.
+Proceeding north, you can do Extreme Tour or visit the Land of Genesis where you can meet Biblical characters who will lead you through the hills on top of camels.
 From Abraham to Isaac, you will be able to learn a lot about the beginning of time through an audio-visual documentary and even discover the mystery of the mosaic floor of the 6th Century synagogue.
 From there, you can continue your journey to the Old City of Safed.
 Here you will find several artistic alleys, lanes and art galleries.
 You can also visit the synagogues of Rabbi Isaac Luria and Joseph Karo.

 Once you are done in Safed, you can go west and reach the coast of Israel, Rosh Hanikra.
 Here you can see the awesome grottos and ride a cable car that can bring you down to the natural caverns.
 You can visit the ancient city of Akko that was once known as a Crusader capital.
 Of course times have changed which includes the inhabitants.

 You can continue going south via Haifa to Caesarea.
 Here you can see the Roman and Crusader antiquities.
 You will also be able to see the Caesarea Harbor projects that feature numerous cinematic exhibition and majestic audio-visual shows.

 Tel Aviv and Central District